RichardKelley/dendron/docs/2_tutorial_implicit_seq.md

 </figure>
 </center>

-In this configuration, our `more_to_say?` condition node is effectively acting as a "guard" that only allows `speech_node` to `tick` when the agent actually has something to say.
+In this configuration, our `more_to_say?` condition node is effectively acting as a "guardrail" that only allows `speech_node` to `tick` when the agent actually has something to say.
 What determines if the agent has something to say?
 We'll track this with the blackboard (the image in the `more_to_say?` node above is a blackboard with squiggles on it):

 ```python linenums="1"
 class MoreToSay(dendron.ConditionNode):